Mindgreppers/lifemaker_web/content/page/literature/background.md

 ---
-title: "Background"
+title: "Why Lifemaker"
 date: 2018-03-15T18:07:31+05:30
 draft: false
-menu:
-  main:
-    name: Why
 ---

 **Happiness is our true nature.
-Every Human wants to be happy.** All prophets, relegions and philosophers have spoken the same truth in different ways. **And yet Humanity has evaded the light of happiness somehow.** Most of us are caught in a blind rush, desiring happiness from actions or objects, forgetting that it is available to everyone all the time.
+Every Human wants to be happy.** All prophets, relegions and philosophers have spoken the same truth in different ways. **And yet Humanity has evaded the light of happiness somehow.** Most of us are caught in a blind rush, desiring happiness from actions or objects but don't know answers to the what, why and how with stability and clarity.
+We have not been told so far that for happiness to happen in continuity for any family it needs mental resolution, material abundance, mutual trust/confidence and all-round fulfillment in relationships.
 We are doing things in order to be happy, and not as beings of happiness.

 **Not attentive to the fact that in co-existence everything is connected as an indivisible whole, we feel separate.** We divide, compare, compete and fight.
 We dream the impossible - to gain happiness at the loss of other or the environment.
 Our current social order works by individualism and power, instead of Human, Social, Universal or Material values. **Our society and education prepares us to be sullen, selfish and overpowering machines, instead of spontaneously joyous and compassionate Humans.** The food we eat is poisonous.
 The news on TV is stressing or depressing.
 Our body or consciousness is not in a healthy state.
 Money or no money, *our families are breaking and individualism is sucking the joy and abundance out of life.* We are yet to realise what is meant to be a Human.